breezeight/nicola_blog/_guides/docker.markdown

 # Docker Compose (ex Fig tool)

+Docker Compose acts as a wrapper around Docker – it links your containers together and provides syntactic sugar around some complex container linking commands.
+It can coordinate and spin up your entire application and dependencies with one command.

 Install: If you install from pip you will get an SSL error.
 Use brew install docker-compose

 Compose is great for: